 The accommodations at all of our Bali locations are amazing and we believe you will be blown away by the luxurious rooms, guest services and the detail that the host lodges have gone to in order to make your stay comfortable and relaxing.
 It is best to visit each lodge’s website individually to see each of the different types of rooms.
 Sheets, towels and bar or liquid body soap/shampoo are provided.
-You can check out this quick video to get an idea of just one of the amazing locations we will be visiting during the Bali Yoga Teacher Trainings.

 What type of food is served at the lodges?

 The host lodges have many available options for meals to adapt to any dietary restrictions.
 They strive to make sure that all guests leave the location raving about the amazing meals.
 Most food is organic and sourced from local farmers.
 We believe the meals will be one more reason you will be wanting to return to these locations again and again.

 Is there internet/phone access at the Lodges?